XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 date: Posts are sorted by the date in a descendant order.

 3. ####Write the content
 	You can use markdown syntax and/or a normal html syntax to write blog content.
-Once you are familiar with markdown syntax, it does speed up comparing with html syntax. simply you type less.
+Once you are familiar with markdown syntax, it is faster to write your posts compared with html syntax.
 	{{site.div-expand}}
 	<img src="{{site.baseurl}}/assets/images/syntax.jpg" alt="Markdown and html syntax as an example">
 	{{site.end-div-expand}}